aladin002dz/git-commands/README.md

 - the files that have been modified
 - the location of the lines that have been added/removed
 - the actual changes that have been made

+### Git Ignore
+To recap, the **.gitignore** file is used to tell Git about the files that Git should not track.
+This file should be placed in the same directory that the **.git** directory is in.
+Globbing lets you use special characters to match patterns/characters.
+In the .gitignore file, you can use the following:

+- blank lines can be used for spacing
+- # - marks line as a comment
+- * - matches 0 or more characters
+- ? - matches 1 character
+- [abc] - matches a, b, or c
+- ** - matches nested directories - a/**/z matches
+  - a/z
+  - a/b/z
+  - a/b/c/z